-These volunteers bring hospital information to the local community of Castle Rock by participating in local year round events outside the hospital.
+Volunteers bring hospital information to the local community of Castle Rock by participating in local year round events outside the hospital.
 You will be answering questions and advertising the various programs that the hospital offers.
 Volunteers deal with a variety of people while maintaining a friendly and professional manner.
 Hours will vary throughout the year and may include days, evenings and weekends.

 Emergency Department (must be 18 years old)